huleos/mediplaza/_source/_dine/quick-bites.md

 tgallery8: /assets/img/gallery/thumbs/quick-bites-08.jpg
 ---
 ---
-We know that your time is limited and when visiting a restaurant you want a quick but also deliciously prepared meal to eat.
-We invite you to visit Quick Bites – Deli, located at the heart of Los Algodones.
+We know that your time is limited and when visiting a restaurant you want a quick but also deliciously prepared meal.
+Enjoy healthy and delicious options like sandwiches, salads, smoothies, and juices made from fresh ingredients.
-Enjoy one of the delicacies in our menu or mix and create your own with many of our unique ingredients.

-For visitors looking for a quick specially prepared food in Los Algodones, we have the place for you.
-Take advantage of our convenient location, located at the very entrance of Medi Plaza.
-We invite to visit the most complete Plaza in Los Algodones.
+If you’re in Los Algodones and in search of quick and healthy food then Quick Bites is the place for you.
+Visit us at our convenient location in the entrance of MediPlaza Los Algodones.